hachiman144/tic-tac-toe-react/README.md

 Also I have to simplify the logic in detemining the winner.

 ### Error cases
-As far as errors are conmcern.
+As far as errors are concern.
 I already handled errors that could prevent the game from running.
 Runtime errors or bug could occur in the game.
 Which can prevent it from running desirably

 ### Installation